The Parahippocampal Gyrus

 In short

-The parahippocampal gyrus is the interface through which the hippocampus connects to the isocortex.
-Damage to this area leads to serious memory disorders.
+The Parahippocampal gyrus is the interface through which the Hippocampus connects to the isocortex.
+Damage to this area leads to serious Memory disorders.

 Area with tunnel vision

-In a 2009 study published in the Journal of Neuroscience, Taylor Schmitz from the University of Toronto investigated the relationship between mood and perception.
+In a 2009 study published in the Journal of Neuroscience, Taylor Schmitz from the University of Toronto investigated the relationship between mood and Perception.
 To do this, he first showed his test subjects images that triggered either pleasant or unpleasant emotions.
 The researchers then presented images with faces in the center and houses in the background.
 The subjects were asked to indicate the gender of the face – a task that was emotionally neutral.
-Meanwhile, imaging techniques were used to record brain activity in an area of the parahippocampal gyrus known as the parahippocampal place area, or PPA for short.
+Meanwhile, imaging techniques were used to record brain activity in an area of the Parahippocampal gyrus known as the parahippocampal place area, or PPA for short.

 Those who had seen unpleasant images and were therefore in a gloomy mood had a comparatively silent PPA.
 However, those who had seen images of small children and puppies, and were therefore in a positive mood, had a very active PPA.
 Schmitz and colleagues see this as confirmation of an everyday experience: when you are in a good mood, your field of vision expands – you perceive more details and are more open to new information.
 A bad mood, on the other hand, causes tunnel vision.